Katikistan/cheri-baremetal-lab/README.md

 - `*.S`: CHERI assembly programs placed in ~/cheri/

 ## Academic Use
 This setup was developed as part of a computer science bachelor project at Copenhagen University to study CHERI's hardware-enforced memory safety.
-It provides a platform for testing capability behavior and write simple cheri-enabled assembly programs to be tested.
+It provides a platform for testing capability behavior and write simple cheri-enabled assembly programs to be tested on bare-metal QEMU.